Rico Gagliano

 Rico Gagliano is an American journalist, podcaster and radio host.
-He is best known as the co-host, with Brendan Francis Newnam, of American Public Media’s arts-and-culture radio show and podcast “The Dinner Party Download”, and as a reporter for the public radio business show “Marketplace".
-He has also written for television and print media.
-He is currently Head of Audio at the cinephile streaming service and film distributor MUBI.
+He is best known as the co-host, with Brendan Francis Newnam, of American Public Media’s arts-and-culture radio show and podcast "The Dinner Party Download," and as a reporter for the public radio business show "Marketplace".
+He has also written for television and for print media, including the New York Times.
+He is currently Head of Audio at the arthouse film studio, distributor and streaming service MUBI.

 Biography

 Rico is the son of Frank Gagliano, a playwright and theater educator, and Sandra Gagliano, an opera singer and voice instructor.

 He received his B.A. in Film Studies from the University of Pittsburgh, where he was a DJ at college station WPTS-FM.
 He earned an MFA in Screenwriting from The American Film Institute in Los Angeles.

 Career

 Early career

 Gagliano contributed arts features and criticism to In Pittsburgh newsweekly (now Pittsburgh City Paper).
 He briefly served as the paper's music editor.
 His arts profiles, reviews and previews also appeared regularly in the daily Pittsburgh Post-Gazette.